architolk/architolk.github.io/_pages/ac5/circuit.md

 ![](/assets/images/ac5/psu.svg)

 The PSU contains a solid state bridge rectifier.
-The capacitors across the diodes are added to [filter out oscillation noise](https://www.vintage-radio.net/forum/showthread.php?p=1126978) (I'm actually not sure which diodes are used, but if UF5408 diodes are used, these capacitors might not be as necessary as original proposed).
+The capacitors across the diodes are added to [filter out oscillation noise](https://www.vintage-radio.net/forum/showthread.php?p=1126978).
+The current [SPICE model](/assets/spice/psu.asc) uses 1n4007 diodes.
+If UF5408 diodes are used, these capacitors might not be as necessary.
 The 1K resistor load is added as a proxy for the load of the amplifier itself.